siberianfox/tinygwiki/TinyG-Configuration-for-Firmware-Version-0.98.md

 ### $xJM - Jerk Maximum
 Sets the maximum jerk value for that axis.
 Jerk is settable independently for each axis to support machines with different dynamics per axis - such as Shapeoko with belts for X and Y, screws for Z, Probotix with 5 pitch X and Y screws and 12 pitch Z screws, and any machine with both linear and rotary axes.

 Jerk is in units per minutes^3, so the numbers are quite large.
-Some common values are shown in *millimeters* in the the examples below:
+Some common values are shown in *millimeters* in the below examples:

 <pre>
 $xjm=50000000   Set X jerk to 50 million MM per min^3.
 This is a good value for a moderate speed machine